"Faces and Figures"

 Ultramarine Blue Peacock Blue (American Journey or Holbein)

-Cobalt Turquoise (Da Vinci or Holbein) or Cobalt Turquise Light (Winsor Newton)
+Cobalt Turquoise (Da Vinci or Holbein) or Cobalt Turquoise Light (Winsor Newton)

 Mineral Violet (American Journey or Holbein)